(Alliance 2017 Partner Summit)

-The 12th annual Partner Summit was a great success, with over 200 state and national partners in attendance, compelling and provocative plenaries and breakout sessions, and more than 100 individual TA sessions.
+The 12th annual summit was a great success, with over 200 state and national partners in attendance, compelling and provocative plenaries and breakout sessions, and more than 100 individual TA sessions.
 See below for the agenda, along with links to the presentations and related resources from the sessions.

 Tuesday, November 7